XRPLF/XRPL-Standards/XLS-30/README.md

 Following updates after a successful `AMMDeposit` transaction:

 - The deposited asset, if XRP, is transferred from the account that initiated the transaction to the AMM instance account, thus changing the `Balance` field of each account
-- The deposited asset, if tokens, are balanced between the AMM account and the issuer account trustline.
+- The deposited asset, if tokens, are balanced between the AMM account and the issuer account trust line.
 - The `LPTokenOut` ~ $\Delta_{LPTokens}$ are issued by the AMM instance account to the account that initiated the transaction and a new trustline is created, if there does not exist one.
 - The pool composition is updated.
 Note that the conservation function is not preserved in case of liquidity provision.